chelseasenter/Doggo-Webpage/README.md

 #### Github Group Work: COMMUNICATION
 In a project like this, communication and consistent commit habits are what help the group machine run well.
 We ran into many issues of not all having the correct information because someone didn't commit their work (not saying it was me most of the time, but it was me most of the time).
 This project was a hard but NECESSARY lesson in development teamwork.

+#### Unexpected Issues: the art of googling
+When it comes down to creating an API from a SQL database and calling on that API to access information from it, there were unexpected issues around permissions and CORS access, something that we had never heard of.
+It caused the API to work one day and throw an error message the next.
+Issues like these required lots of googling and refining google search terms to be able to guide ourselves to the correct answers.
+Using Google to tell you what is wrong with your code in a way that is actually helpful and applicable to your exact situation is an art in itself.
+Lesson learned.